alttch/eva3/doc/sfa/serve_as.rst

 An additional argument "lang" can be used to apply the chosen locale on **all** string fields of structured data file.
-Multi-line strings are processed correctly, string format (left and right white spaces) is preserved:
+Multi-line strings are processed correctly, string formatting (left and right white spaces) is preserved:

     /ui/test.yml?as=json&lang=LANG